 There is no change to the existing eligibility requirements for Total Mobility.

-From 14 April 2020, Total Mobility trips have been free for clients, up to the regional fare subsidy cap.
+From 14 April 2020 to 30 June 2020, Total Mobility trips were free for clients, up to the regional fare subsidy cap.

 Regional fare subsidy caps are also referred to as maximum contributions per trip and these amounts differ across New Zealand.

 From 1 July the Total Mobility fare reduction policy will no longer be in effect and fares will return to normal.